altimmons/LangNotes/Python.md

  StopIteration
  ```

  Because yield will often be returning None, you should always check for this case.
-Don’t just use its value in expressions unless you’re sure that the send() method will be the only method used to resume your generator function.
+Don't just use its value in expressions unless you're sure that the send() method will be the only method used to resume your generator function.

  In addition to send(), there are two other methods on generators:

- - throw(type, value=None, traceback=None) is used to raise an exception inside the generator; the exception is raised by the yield expression where the generator’s execution is paused.
+ - throw(type, value=None, traceback=None) is used to raise an exception inside the generator; the exception is raised by the yield expression where the generator's execution is paused.
  - close() raises a GeneratorExit exception inside the generator to terminate the iteration.
-On receiving this exception, the generator’s code must either raise GeneratorExit or StopIteration; catching the exception and doing anything else is illegal and will trigger a RuntimeError. close() will also be called by Python’s garbage collector when the generator is garbage-collected.
+On receiving this exception, the generator's code must either raise GeneratorExit or StopIteration; catching the exception and doing anything else is illegal and will trigger a RuntimeError. close() will also be called by Python's garbage collector when the generator is garbage-collected.

  If you need to run cleanup code when a GeneratorExit occurs, I suggest using a try: ... finally: suite instead of catching GeneratorExit.